 Trash/Recycle Receptacles for the Square

-A Small Town/HHI project for new trash/recycle receptacles was unveiled in 2018 in front of the Town Hall.
+A Small Town/HHI project for new trash/recycle receptacles was unveiled in 2018 in front of the Town Hall and was completed in 2021 with all available receptacles placed around the square.

 This project was steered by the Design Committee and used a local business to produce the receptacles which are placed inside the historic courthouse square and around downtown.
 Several examples of the trash and recycling receptacles can already be seen around the square.
 Each one has a beautiful aluminium representation of the courthouse.
 The recycling receptacles have a slightly different top design with smaller openings to discourage real trash disposal.

 All receptacles were made by Lidseen of North Carolina, Inc. of Hayesville and were delivered in August.
 Ray Swanson and Melvin Swanson from Lidseen of NC set up this recycle bin with STMS Design Committee Chair Deborah Nichols.
 The recycle bin was produced as part of a grant received by the town and is paired with one of the waste bins donated by Clay County Communities Revitalization Association.